 L-1 Visa Lawyer Fees in Mumbai

-L-1 visa legal fees vary depending on the category, the complexity of the corporate structure, and whether the case involves a new U.S. office or a blanket petition.
-We work on transparent fixed fees wherever possible — you know what you are paying before you instruct us.
+L-1 legal fees vary by category, the complexity of the corporate structure, and whether the case involves a new U.S. office or a blanket petition.
+We work on transparent fixed fees wherever possible.
+For a full firmwide breakdown of L-1 costs, see L-1 Visa Costs & Fees.

-The fees below are indicative ranges only and will be confirmed in your engagement letter after an initial consultation.
-They cover legal fees only — USCIS filing fees, premium processing fees, and consular fees are paid separately to the U.S. authorities.
+The ranges below are indicative only and will be confirmed in your engagement letter after an initial consultation.
+They cover legal fees only — USCIS filing fees, premium processing fees, and consular fees are paid separately.

 Initial consultation (in person at BKC or by video) Fixed fee, credited against engagement

-L-1A petition (executive or manager) From mid four-figures
+L-1A petition (executive or manager) From approximately USD 5,500

 Blanket L-1 petition (qualifying groups) Quoted on instruction